xxl4/me/source/_posts/IT-security-2024-09-25.md

 **What is Email Spam?**

-Email spam refers to unsolicited electronic mail messages sent in bulk, often for commercial or malicious purposes.
-It can include:

-* Promotional emails from businesses
-* Scam emails that attempt to trick recipients into disclosing personal information
-* Malware-laden emails that infect devices with viruses or ransomware
-* Phishing emails that impersonate legitimate entities to steal login credentials
+Email spam, also known as unsolicited commercial email (UCE) or junk mail, refers to any unwanted or unsolicited emails sent in bulk to multiple recipients.
+Spam messages typically contain:

+* Advertisements for products or services
+* Scams or phishing attempts
+* Malware or viruses
+* Political or religious messages

 **How to Fight Email Spam:**

-**1. Use Spam Filters:**
+**1. Use Anti-Spam Filters:**

-* Email providers offer built-in spam filters to automatically block unwanted messages.
-Keep these filters up to date.
+* Most email providers offer spam filters that automatically identify and block spam emails.
-* Consider using third-party spam filtering software or extensions for additional protection.
+* Enable these filters in your email settings.

-**2. Be Cautious of Suspicious Emails:**
+**2. Be Cautious of Attachments and Links:**

-* Never open attachments or click links in emails from unknown senders.
+* Do not open attachments or click on links in emails from unknown senders.
-* Hover over links before clicking to check the actual destination.
+* Hover over links to see the actual destination before clicking.
-* Inspect email addresses carefully for any misspellings or unusual characters.

-**3. Manage Your Email Addresses:**
+**3. Create Strong Passwords:**

-* Use disposable email addresses for online sign-ups and avoid giving your primary email address to untrustworthy websites.
+* Use unique and complex passwords for your email account.
-* Forward spam messages to your email provider to report the sender as spam.
+* Regularly change your passwords to prevent unauthorized access.

-**4. Report and Block Spammers:**
+**4. Report Spam Emails:**

-* Report spam emails to your email provider or the Federal Trade Commission (FTC).
+* Mark spam emails as "junk" or "spam" in your email client.
-* Block the sender's email address to prevent future messages from them.
+* This helps train spam filters to identify and block similar messages in the future.

-**5. Use Blacklists and Whitelists:**
+**5. Use Dedicated Spam Folders:**

-* Create email blacklists to block specific senders.
-* Set up email whitelists to allow only emails from trusted sources.

-**6. Educate Yourself:**
+* Designate a specific folder for spam emails.
+* Set filters to automatically move suspected spam to this folder.

+**6. Avoid Giving Out Your Email Address Publicly:**

+* Be selective about which websites and forms you give your email address to.
+* Use a disposable or temporary email address for non-essential sign-ups.

+**7. Be Aware of Phishing Scams:**

+* Spam emails often contain phishing attempts that try to trick you into providing personal information, such as passwords or credit card numbers.
+* Be vigilant and never share sensitive information via email.

+**8. Use Third-Party Spam Blocking Services:**

+* There are third-party services that offer additional spam filtering and protection.
+* Consider using these services to bolster your email security.

+**9. Keep Your Software Up-to-Date:**

+* Regularly update your operating system, email client, and spam filtering software to ensure the latest security patches are installed.

+**10. Educate Yourself and Others:**

-* Stay informed about the latest spam trends and techniques to protect yourself.
+* Stay informed about the latest spam trends and techniques.
-* Report any suspicious emails to relevant authorities to help combat spam.

-**7. Use Anti-Malware Software:**

-* Install reputable anti-malware software to detect and remove malicious attachments in emails.
-* Keep your software updated with the latest security patches.

-**8. Consider Two-Factor Authentication:**

-* Enable two-factor authentication for your email and other sensitive accounts to prevent unauthorized access.

-**9. Use a VPN:**

-* A virtual private network (VPN) can encrypt your internet connection and hide your IP address, making it harder for spammers to target you.

-**10. Practice Good Online Habits:**

-* Avoid sharing your email address on public forums or insecure websites.
-* Use strong passwords and change them regularly.
-* Be skeptical of online offers that seem too good to be true.
+* Share this knowledge with friends and family to help them protect themselves as well.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE), also known as keyless entry, is a system that allows a person to unlock and start a vehicle without using a traditional key.
-Instead, a key fob or smartphone app is used to send a signal to the vehicle, which then unlocks the doors and allows the engine to be started.
-PKE systems are often used in conjunction with other security features, such as an alarm system and an immobilizer.

-There are several different types of PKE systems available, but they all work on the same basic principle.
-When the key fob or smartphone app is in close proximity to the vehicle, it sends a signal to the car's antenna.
-The antenna then relays the signal to the vehicle's electronic control unit (ECU), which confirms that the key is authorized to unlock the car.
-Once the key is authorized, the ECU sends a signal to the door locks, which unlock.

-The key fob or smartphone app can also be used to start the vehicle.
-When the driver presses the start button, the key fob or smartphone app sends a signal to the ECU, which confirms that the key is authorized to start the car.
-Once the key is authorized, the ECU sends a signal to the starter motor, which starts the engine.

-PKE systems are a convenient and secure way to unlock and start a vehicle.
-They are more convenient than traditional keys, as they do not need to be inserted into a lock or turned in an ignition.
-PKE systems are also more secure than traditional keys, as they are less likely to be lost or stolen.
+Passive Keyless Entry (PKE) is a technology that allows you to unlock and start your vehicle without having to use a physical key.

+**How PKE Works:**

+1. **RFID Tag or Key Fob:** PKE vehicles have an RFID (Radio-Frequency Identification) tag or key fob.
+It contains a unique code that identifies you as the authorized driver.
+2. **Proximity Sensors:** The vehicle is equipped with proximity sensors that detect the presence of the RFID tag when you approach the vehicle.
+3. **Unlocking:** When you get close enough, the proximity sensors will detect the RFID tag and send a signal to the vehicle's computer.
+The computer then unlocks the doors and turns on the interior lights.
+4. **Starting the Engine:** Once inside the vehicle, you can start the engine by pressing a "Start/Stop" button.
+The button typically requires you to touch or press the clutch or brake pedal for safety.

+**Benefits of PKE:**

+* **Convenience:** Eliminates the need to fumble for keys, especially when your hands are full.
+* **Security:** PKE uses encryption to protect against unauthorized access or key cloning.
+* **Keyless Entry:** Allows you to unlock and lock the vehicle without having to use a key, even in low-light conditions.
+* **Remote Start:** Some PKE systems also allow you to start the engine remotely, warming up the car or cooling it down before you enter.

+**Limitations of PKE:**

+* **Battery Dependence:** The RFID tag or key fob relies on a battery, which may need to be replaced periodically.
+* **Potential for Interference:** PKE systems can be affected by other devices that emit radio waves, such as cell phones or garage door openers.
+* **Limited Range:** The detection range of PKE sensors is typically limited to a few feet from the vehicle.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

+Sure, here is the information you asked for:

+**First CyberBoost Catalyse startup cohort named**

+Cybersecurity innovation hub CyberBoost has named the first ten startups to join its Catalyse accelerator program.

+The startups were selected from a pool of over 100 applicants from around the world.
+They represent a range of cybersecurity sectors, including threat intelligence, security operations, and data protection.

+The startups will receive a range of support from CyberBoost, including mentorship, training, and access to investment capital.
+They will also have the opportunity to work with CyberBoost's network of partners, including leading cybersecurity companies and government agencies.

-**The first cohort of CyberBoost Catalyse startups has been named.**
+The first CyberBoost Catalyse cohort includes the following startups:

-* **Anzilium** - a cybersecurity company that provides managed detection and response services.
-* **Arceo.ai** - a cybersecurity company that provides AI-powered threat detection and response solutions.
-* **Arkose Labs** - a cybersecurity company that provides fraud prevention and account security solutions.
+* **Arkose Labs** (US): Arkose Labs provides fraud prevention and account security solutions.
-* **Authentic8** - a cybersecurity company that provides adaptive multi-factor authentication solutions.
-* **Axonius** - a cybersecurity company that provides asset management and security automation solutions.
-* **Cado Security** - a cybersecurity company that provides cloud security posture management solutions.
-* **CloudKnox** - a cybersecurity company that provides cloud identity and access management solutions.
-* **Conjur** - a cybersecurity company that provides secrets management and data protection solutions.
+* **Cado Security** (Israel): Cado Security provides data protection solutions for enterprises.
-* **Corvus Insurance** - a cybersecurity company that provides cyber insurance solutions.
-* **Cybereason** - a cybersecurity company that provides endpoint security and threat detection solutions.
-* **CyberSaint** - a cybersecurity company that provides cybersecurity risk assessment and management solutions.
+* **CyCognito** (US): CyCognito provides attack surface management solutions.
-* **Darktrace** - a cybersecurity company that provides AI-powered threat detection and response solutions.
+* **Cynet** (Israel): Cynet provides extended detection and response (XDR) solutions.
-* **Databricks** - a cybersecurity company that provides cloud data and analytics solutions.
-* **Eclypsium** - a cybersecurity company that provides firmware security solutions.
-* **Endgame** - a cybersecurity company that provides endpoint security and threat detection solutions.
-* **FireEye** - a cybersecurity company that provides threat intelligence and incident response solutions.
-* **Fortinet** - a cybersecurity company that provides network security and threat detection solutions.
-* **Gigamon** - a cybersecurity company that provides network visibility and security solutions.
+* **Detectify** (Sweden): Detectify provides security testing solutions.
-* **Illumio** - a cybersecurity company that provides micro-segmentation and threat detection solutions.
-* **Imperva** - a cybersecurity company that provides web application security and data protection solutions.
+* **DoControl** (UK): DoControl provides data access governance solutions.
-* **Lacework** - a cybersecurity company that provides cloud security and threat detection solutions.
+* **Lacework** (US): Lacework provides cloud security solutions.
-* **Mandiant** - a cybersecurity company that provides incident response and threat intelligence solutions.
+* **Oxeye** (UK): Oxeye provides threat intelligence solutions.
-* **Mimecast** - a cybersecurity company that provides email security and data protection solutions.
-* **Netskope** - a cybersecurity company that provides cloud security and threat detection solutions.
-* **Palo Alto Networks** - a cybersecurity company that provides network security and threat detection solutions.
-* **Proofpoint** - a cybersecurity company that provides email security and data protection solutions.
-* **Qualys** - a cybersecurity company that provides cloud security and threat detection solutions.
-* **Rapid7** - a cybersecurity company that provides vulnerability management and threat detection solutions.
-* **Red Canary** - a cybersecurity company that provides endpoint security and threat detection solutions.
+* **Panaseer** (UK): Panaseer provides security orchestration, automation, and response (SOAR) solutions.
-* **SentinelOne** - a cybersecurity company that provides endpoint security and threat detection solutions.
+* **SentinelOne** (US): SentinelOne provides endpoint security solutions.

-* **Sophos** - a cybersecurity company that provides network security and threat detection solutions.
-* **Splunk** - a cybersecurity company that provides security analytics and threat detection solutions.
-* **Tanium** - a cybersecurity company that provides endpoint security and threat detection solutions.
-* **Vectra AI** - a cybersecurity company that provides AI-powered threat detection and response solutions.
-* **Zscaler** - a cybersecurity company that provides cloud security and threat detection solutions.
+The CyberBoost Catalyse program is a six-month accelerator program that provides startups with the support they need to grow and scale their businesses.
+The program is designed to help startups develop their products, build their teams, and raise capital.

+CyberBoost is a cybersecurity innovation hub that supports startups and entrepreneurs.
+CyberBoost provides startups with a range of resources, including mentorship, training, and access to investment capital.
+CyberBoost also works with leading cybersecurity companies and government agencies to help startups bring their products to market.

+I hope this information is helpful.
+Please let me know if you have any other questions.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Crest secures FCDO funding to help overseas countries increase their cyber-readiness**
+**Crest Secures FCDO Funding to Enhance Cyber-Readiness in Overseas Countries**

-Crest, the not-for-profit organisation that represents the UK cyber security industry, has secured funding from the Foreign, Commonwealth & Development Office (FCDO) to help overseas countries increase their cyber-readiness.
+Crest Solutions, a leading provider of cybersecurity services, has secured funding from the Foreign, Commonwealth & Development Office (FCDO) to support overseas countries in strengthening their cyber resilience.

-The funding will be used to develop and deliver a programme of activities that will help countries to:

-* Assess their current level of cyber-readiness
+**Project Overview**

+The project aims to enhance the cyber preparedness of countries by:

-* Develop and implement strategies to improve their cyber-security posture
+* Providing technical assistance to develop and implement cybersecurity strategies
+* Building capacity for incident response and cyber threat analysis
+* Raising awareness and promoting good cybersecurity practices

+**Target Countries**

+The funding will primarily benefit countries in the Commonwealth realm, with a focus on those with emerging economies and limited cybersecurity capabilities.

+**Significance**

+Cyberattacks have become increasingly sophisticated and prevalent, posing a significant threat to national security, economic growth, and societal well-being.
+By investing in cyber-readiness, Crest and the FCDO aim to:

+* Protect critical infrastructure and sensitive data
+* Mitigate the impact of cyber incidents
-* Build capacity in the cyber security sector
+* Foster trust and confidence in the digital world

-The programme will be delivered in partnership with a consortium of UK cyber security companies, including BAE Systems, BT, and PwC.
+**Expertise and Experience**

+Crest brings a wealth of expertise in cybersecurity consulting, training, and managed security services.
+The company has a proven track record of helping organizations improve their cyber defenses and respond effectively to cyber-attacks.

+**FCDO Support**

+The FCDO is committed to supporting sustainable development and innovation in partner countries.
+This funding demonstrates the UK government's recognition of the importance of cybersecurity in promoting economic growth and stability.

+**Quotes**

-Crest CEO Ian Glover said: "We are delighted to have secured this funding from the FCDO.
-This will enable us to work with our partners to help overseas countries to improve their cyber-security posture and build resilience against cyber threats."
+* Crest CEO Ian Glover: "We are thrilled to have the opportunity to work with the FCDO on this vital project.
+By leveraging our expertise, we can help overseas countries build a more secure and resilient cyberspace."

-FCDO Minister for Europe Wendy Morton said: "The UK is committed to working with our partners around the world to build a more secure and prosperous future.
-This funding will help us to support countries in developing their cyber-security capabilities and protect themselves from cyber threats."

-The programme will be delivered over a three-year period and will support countries in a range of regions, including Africa, Asia, and the Middle East.
+* FCDO Minister for the Americas, David Rutley: "We are pleased to partner with Crest to strengthen the cybersecurity capabilities of our overseas partners.
+This project will not only enhance their security but also support their economic development and social progress."

+**About Crest Solutions**

+Crest is a global provider of cybersecurity services, headquartered in the UK.
+The company offers a comprehensive range of solutions, including consulting, training, managed security services, and cloud security.
+Crest is recognized for its expertise, customer focus, and commitment to innovation.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)